Link: Learn more about the Capital One Venture X Rewards Credit Card or Capital One Venture X Business

 Lounge crowding has become a major issue in the United States, given the number of people with premium credit cards.
 How is Capital One addressing that with the Capital One Landing concept?

-For one, reservations are allowed for the Capital One Landing between one day and six months of a desired visit.
+For one, reservations are allowed for Capital One Landing locations between one day and six months of a desired visit.
 There’s a 15-minute grace period, at which point tables will be given away.
 You can make as many reservations as you’d like, and there’s no penalty if you miss your reservation.

 However, not all tables are made available for reservations, so that there’s plenty of room for walk-ins.
-The Capital One Landing is available for everyone else on a first come, first served basis.
+The Capital One Landing concept is available for everyone else on a first come, first served basis.
 In situations where the space is at capacity, digital waitlisting is possible, as is the case at Capital One Lounges.

 My take on the Capital One Landing concept

 Personally I think what Capital One is doing here is brilliant.
 With lounge crowding having become such an issue, it’s often not actually fun to linger in lounges for an extended period of time.
-Rather you might just want to grab something to eat, and then sit somewhere quieter.
+Rather, you might just want to grab something to eat, and then sit somewhere quieter.
 Many airport lounges have become overcrowded cafeterias.

 In that sense I really love this concept, since you can enjoy a good meal, even if you don’t have much time.
 This is a smart evolution of the traditional lounge concept.
+The truth is that when I’m traveling domestically, I often just skip lounges altogether, because the food often isn’t worth eating, and lounges are often more crowded than the terminal.
+So I’ll often just try to find a quiet gate area where I can sit, and I find that’s best for productivity.

 Bottom line

-The new Capital One Landing concept is unique, as the card issuer is opening airport facilities in partnership with Chef José Andrés.
+The Capital One Landing concept is unique, as the card issuer is opening airport facilities in partnership with Chef José Andrés.
 Instead of enjoying cubed cheese and cheap chardonnay in an airport lounge, you can enjoy Spanish-style tapas and cocktails in more of a restaurant-style environment.

 What do you make of the Capital One Landing concept?